MY PRINCE DOUG WEDDING MEMORIES TO REMEMBER ALWAYS. . .

 FINE ART OR ELEGANT TEXT STYLE WEDDING INVITATIONS

 Click on the invitation image (left) or on Wedding Invitation pdf to see a collection of sample coordinated wedding items.
-I created these for our son Kevin's wedding at the historic Thornewood Castle by American Lake near Tacoma, WA.
+I created these for our son Kevin's wedding to Taryn Haffner at the historic Thornewood Castle by American Lake, Tacoma, WA.
 Highlight See the painting above in the Examples of My Wedding Portraits section.

 COLLATERAL ITEMS